 Jump to:

-This cilantro lime recipe is a copycat version of the rice that is served at Chipotle Mexican Grill!
+This cilantro lime rice is a homemade take on the classic version served at Chipotle Mexican Grill.

-Making rice in a rice cooker is my absolute favorite lazy dinner hack because you can set it and walk away and come back to delicious fluffy rice every single time.
+Using a rice cooker is one of my favorite low-effort dinner tricks!
+You just set it, walk away, and come back to perfectly fluffy rice every time.

 Ingredients